Showing posts with label Driving - Racers. Show all posts

 The CryptO'pinion?

-A grand racer with loads of great cars for the rocky American roads.
-Far from perfect but I love it to bits!!
+To think that this series began on the Atari ST. Yep, it's a grand racer with loads of great cars for the rocky American roads.
+I wouldn't say it's the ST's best racer, but I love it to bits!!
+Fantastic game.

-8BitChip has a hard drive installable version which I recommend!
+8BitChip has a hard drive version, which I recommend!

 Update: There is an excellent new video by Wasabim.